Y Yo Sigo Aquí: Composition

 "Y Yo Sigo Aquí" lasts for four minutes and fourteen seconds.
 It is composed in the key of C♯ major and is set in time signature of common time, with a moderate tempo of 126 beats per minute.
 Lyrically, the track discusses a female who flirtatiousness to her crush, expressing her romantic interest and sexual.

-In their book "The Latin Beat : The Rhythms And Roots Of Latin Music From Bossa Nova To Salsa And Beyond", Ed Morales labelled it a europop track that follow "vocal trend of a distorted voice that dominates European music, along pulses with a synthesized house beat", while Joey Guerra from Amazon album review claimed that it "showcase pulsing club rhythms."
+In their book "The Latin Beat : The Rhythms And Roots Of Latin Music From Bossa Nova To Salsa And Beyond", Ed Morales labelled it a Europop track that follow "vocal trend of a distorted voice that dominates European music, along pulses with a synthesized house beat", while Joey Guerra from Amazon album review claimed that it "showcase pulsing club rhythms."
 Most music specialists characterized it as a dance-pop song.
 Writing for the newspaper website El Periodico, the Catalan music critic Jordi Bianciotto identified the song "it mixed an incisive house rhythm with nods to Mexican folklore."
 He also said "Paulina sings with a distorted voice with ‘autotune’ very Cher," alluding to her song "Believe" of 1998.

 Commercial performance

 "Y Yo Sigo Aquí" reached number one in several countries.
 In the United States, the song peaked at number three on the Billboard Hot Latin Songs chart on April 7, 2001, and became Rubio's best-reach US single since "Mío" (1993).
 In the same week, it reached number two on the Latin Pop Songs.

 It is Rubio's strongest commercial breakthrough in the Europe, a region where she had previously achieved limited success.
+In Spain, "Y Yo Sigo Aquí" reached at number one on the Los 40 airplay chart in the week of April 13, and became Rubio's first number-one single in the region.
+According to the Sociedad General de Autores y Editores, "Y Yo Sigo Aquí" was the third most programmed song on the radio in 2001 in Spain.

 Music video

 A music video for "Y Yo Sigo Aquí" was shot by Gustavo Garzón.
-It premiere on December, 2000, on MTV Español's The Clip List.
+It premiere in December 2000, on MTV Español's The Clip List.

 Awards and nominations

 The song received a nomination for the Latin Grammy Award for Song of the Year at the 2001 ceremony.

-The song and music video received Lo Nuestro Awards nominations in 2002.
+The song and music video received Lo Nuestro Awards nominations in 2002; the same year, "Y Yo Sigo Aquí" ranked third on the poll for the best all-time Spanish song in the United States by Univision, after "Piel Morena" by Mexican singer Thalía and "No Sé Tú" by Mexican-American singer Luis Miguel.

 Cultural impact

 According to the musical section of the Spanish tabloid Diario AS, "Y Yo Sigo Aqui" is considered one of Rubio's songs from the 2000s that marked a resounding success in Spain.
 Epik journalist María Lovera mentioned that "both in the melody and in the video clip [Rubio] marked a new stage in her career."
 Italian newspaper Il Giornale singled out the song as "one of the clearest examples of a summer catchphrase" that marked the summer of the early 2000s, and conquered Europe.
-"Y Yo Sigo Aqui" appear on the video games Black Bean Games Let's Dance With Mel B (2011).